 To what extent do you agree or disagree?

-Some individuals opine that spoken conversation is stronger than written.
-In my opinion, although written form of communication is essential in some places, I believe also speaking is effectiveness.
+Some individuals opine that spoken conversation is stronger than writing.
+In my opinion, although the written form of communication is essential in some places, I believe speaking is also effective.

-On the one hand, written communication is necessary for companies which want to communicate with their staff and other companies via letters and emails.
+On the one hand, written communication is necessary for companies that want to communicate with their staff and other companies via letters and emails.
 In other words, for this situation it is better to write some notes and formal letters as well.
-To illustrate, imagine that a prominent company intend to sign a new contract, this company is forced to has a great number of written conversations with others and demonstrates its hard skills in order to get the new contract.
-In addition, I recommend this form of transmission for those who feel shy and lack of ability to convey their messages with speaking.
-For instance, a colleague of mine is painfully shy and when she wants to communicate with our boss, she merely writes an email for him and usually speaks to him through letter.
+To illustrate, imagine that a prominent company intends to sign a new contract, and this company is forced to have a great number of written conversations with others and demonstrate its hard skills in order to get the new contract.
+In addition, I recommend this form of communication for those who feel shy and lack the ability to convey their messages by speaking.
+For instance, a colleague of mine is painfully shy and when she wants to communicate with our boss, she merely writes an email to him and usually speaks to him through letters.

-On the other hand, spoken communication also is powerful way to communicate with other people.
-To my mind, it is more efficiency since in this form of transmission you, you are able to show your emotions.
-Furthermore, verbal conversation can illustrate your soft skills ability in order to have a good relationship.
-Namely, if you want to hire in a company and get your dream job, an interview and face to face speaking will be shown your feelings and your abilities.
-Additionally, you are able to influence your manager via spoken conversation and also your intonation.
+On the other hand, spoken communication also is a powerful way to communicate with other people.
+To my mind, it is more efficient since in this form of interaction, you are able to show your emotions.
+Furthermore, verbal conversation can illustrate your soft skills in order to help you establish a good relationship.
+Namely, if you want to get hired in a company and get your dream job, an interview and face to face conversation will show your feelings and your abilities.
+Additionally, you are able to influence your manager via body language and your intonation.

-To sum up, as I have mentioned above, from my point of view, the both ways of conversations have an equal importance.
-Hence, it is hard to say that the verbal communication is stronger than written transmission.
+To sum up, as I have mentioned above, from my point of view, both ways of conversation have an equal importance.
+Hence, it is hard to say that verbal communication is stronger than the written form.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Ok coherence and cohesion.
+Write suitable topic sentences.